In The Beginning

 As a result of this auspicious beginning, about 120 members were enrolled at an annual subscription of 1 guinea, and enjoyed handicap racing with a varied collection of boats.
 However, the desire for a one-design led to the introduction of a Hayling Island Class boat costing some £50 fully equipped.
 These were 16ft. clinker built, centreboard craft, three-quarter decked, with sliding gunter rig.
 They were not particularly fast but were sea worthy in all conditions.

-A standard type of 8ft. pram dinghy was introduced as an introduction for the younger members, and slowly the appeal of one design class racing was recognised.
+A standard type of 10ft. pram dinghy was introduced in the late 1920s as an introduction for the younger members, and slowly the appeal of one design class racing was recognised.
 As a result of this, apart from the Annual Regatta, handicap racing gradually died out on a regular basis.

 The original Club Burgee was designed by R. C. E. McKilliam, with the approval of the founder members, and consisted of an accurate replica of the Hayling coat of arms on a red background.
 Over the years this has been modified and today, the logo seen on the website and used on publicity material is a natural progression.